Kong/changelog-generator/README.md

 ### Help!
 I'm getting rate limited by GitHub

 Just wait a minute or two and try again, it has been our experience that if you quickly run the script in quick succession this can happen, but otherwise it can run once just fine.
 File a GitHub issue if you still have trouble after waiting.

+### What if I have multiple PRs for one change

+Admittedly, this is something the script doesn't know much about, but there's an easy way to accomplish it, all the same.

+Say your user, `@githubuser` has two PRs, `#1` and `#2` that I want to appear on the same changelog line.
+Edit the PR description of PR #2 to read `changelog: some change (#1)`.
+That means when the PR is picked up by the script it'll get transformed into `- some change (#1) (#2) @githubuser`.

+If you want to assign different authorship.
+For example, you can do `changelog: some change (#1) @someotheruser` which will be transformed into `- some change (#1) @someotheruser (#2) @githubuser`.

+It's a bit of a hack, but it works.
+If this script becomes more advanced in the future, I'd expect this is something it might start more systematically handling.
+If you have ideas for how you'd like this to work please feel free to open a GitHub issue.